Table of Contents

 In cases of ophthalmoplegia externa, however, the motility of the eyeball is impaired, yet autonomous innervation of the pupil and the ciliary muscle is intact.
 If pupil function has been preserved, complete paresis of all the muscles innervated by the oculomotor nerve is quite rare.

 Another disease or deficit of the oculomotor nerve would be pupils of unequal width, which is referred to as anisocoria.
-Anisocoria accompanies one-sided Horner’s syndrome, for example, which is characterized by constriction of the pupil (miosis), a drooping eyelid (ptosis), and a posterior displacement of the eyeball (enophthalmus).
+Anisocoria is present in Claude-Bernard- Horner syndrome, which is characterized by constriction of the pupil (miosis), a drooping eyelid (ptosis), anhidrosis (decreased sweating), and a posterior displacement of the eyeball (enophthalmos).

 Anisocoria can also occur alongside intracranial pressure involving compression of the oculomotor nerve.